aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/ldn_bzl_brt.png "First stop, High Wycombe?")

 My internet service provider is BT, who divide their infrastructure up into 'code' nodes and 'metro' nodes.
 The core nodes are where the serious equipment is.
-If you imagine the internet like the road network, the links between the core nodes are akin to motorways.
+If you imagine the internet like the road network, the core nodes act as junctions and the links between the core nodes are akin to motorways.
 The locations of the core nodes are public knowledge.
 Here's a map,

 ![Alt](https://kitz.co.uk/adsl/images/21CN_core_map_location.png "All routes lead to London")